Trails & Bike Paths

 Zintel Canyon Trail

-The Zintel Canyon Trial is at the corner of 7th and Vancouver in a residential area of Kennewick.
+The Zintel Canyon Trail is at the corner of 7th and Vancouver in a residential area of Kennewick.
 To get there, head south on Highway 395 from Highway 240 or travel north on Highway 395 from Interstate 82.
 Follow Highway 395 to 7th and head east to Vancouver Street and you’re there.
 You can park in a small, off-street parking lot.
 This is a remarkable trail, especially given it is in the middle of Kennewick in a densely populated neighborhood.
 This also brings its drawbacks as the area is frequented by those who have a lack of respect for the beauty that is right around us and it shows with some litter and markings along the trail.

 An area trail that is also very beautiful is the Tri-Cities River Front Trail.